reubenharry/website/content/blog/languagemodels.md

 ----

-If deep learning systems from the 2010s onwards began to gesture towards semantic understanding, GPTChat practically flaunts its flexible, fluent ability to reason counterfactually, taking into account both linguistic style and world knowledge.
+If deep learning systems from the 2010s onwards began to gesture towards semantic understanding, ChatGPT practically flaunts its flexible, fluent ability to reason counterfactually, taking into account both linguistic style and world knowledge.

 But the perennial accusation against modern statistical AI, no matter how impressive it gets, is that it is more like an echo than Echo, an operation on form when it should be an operation on content.